 - Un-displayable web pages and images

 THE BENEFITS OF UPDATING

 As browsers evolve, you may have to as well.
 But, the tech industry is making that evolution easy.
-Modern browsers such as Chrome, Edge, and Internet Explorer 11 have built-in automatic updates—meaning as technology evolves, your browser will keep-up with little to no effort on your part.
+Modern browsers such as Chrome and Edge have built-in automatic updates—meaning as technology evolves, your browser will keep-up with little to no effort on your part.